TYPO3 v10: Everything you need to know [New Features | Benefits | Roadmap | Upgrade Guide]

 To catch up with the demands of the middlewares and the DBMS, updating your CMS into the latest version is a necessity.
 This would ensure your website is performing at its peak level, leaving no room for incongruity.
 With version 10, TYPO3 supports SameSite cookies, helping in improving user’s privacy.

-Irrespective of businesses, every customer seeks for services that are relevant and updated.
+Irrespective of businesses, every customer seeks services that are relevant and updated.
 By updating to the latest version, you are protecting your website from vulnerability issues that were unresolved in the previous version.
 This, in turn, helps in providing a safe online experience to your site's visitors.

 An impressive characteristic of TYPO3 CMS is that it can be easily upgraded to the latest version.
 For a business website with a significant number of visitors, frequent updates will help in terms of security and improved functionalities.
-By updating to version 10, you are equipping your CMS to magnify your site's efforts in exceeding a visitor's expectation.
+By updating to version 10, you are equipping your CMS to magnify your site's efforts in exceeding a visitor's expectations.

 A striking advantage of TYPO3 CMS is that a version upgrade is accompanied by several updates to make the CMS as stable as possible, ensuring uncompromised performance.
 A version undergoes several important updates until its LTS release.
 An enthusiastic community of developers constitutes the backbone of TYPO3 by rectifying errors and perfecting each component of the TYPO3 CMS.
 Version 10.0 was released on July 23rd, 2019 and its LTS release is expected to be on April 21st, 2020.